 Your insurance claims will also pay for pain and suffering, which the Nevada Victims of Crime Program do not.

-Get More Support from Sam & Ash, LLP
+Get More Support from Sam & Ash Injury Law

 A hit-and-run injury is not a separate type of claim.
 It is a personal injury claim that requires the right lawyer to get you fair compensation.
-That is why you deserve Sam & Ash, LLP as your personal injury lawyers.
+That is why you deserve Sam & Ash Injury Law as your personal injury lawyer.
 We are smart, we are creative, and we always do What’s Right.

 Don’t be left uncertain after a hit-and-run accident.
 While the police work to determine who the hit-and-run driver was, let us pursue the compensation to make you whole again.
 We are available 24 hours because an accident can happen at any hour.
 Call us at 1 (800) 304-2000.